Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Experiments

 We track the \textbf{Gradient Spike Score (GSS)}~\cite{huang2025spam} to measure gradient stability, defined as \(\text{GSS}(g_i)=\tfrac{|g_i|}{\tfrac{1}{T+1}\sum_{j=0}^T |g_j|}\), where $g_j$ represents the gradient at the j-th time step.
 We report the number of spikes above 10 (GSS@10), where smaller is better.
-For all tasks, we also report the per-step training time (s).